amcneil36/amcneil36.github.io/blogs/technical-debt-recommendations.md

 When thinking about doing something that will add technical debt, we need to answer the following question:

-*Should we make some sacrifices to get our feature to market earlier knowing that this will slow down some future releases?*
+*Should we take some shortcuts that will get our feature to market earlier but will slow down some future releases?*

-In most scenarios, we want to be able to work on a feature and release it without doing any shortcuts that result in technical debt.
-However, there are some exceptions where it makes sense to
+In most scenarios, the answer is no. Sometimes the answer will be yes.

 ## Sources
 1. Sterling, Christ and Barton, Brent.
 Managing Software Debt.
 Addison-Wesley, 2011.